IEEE-NOVA-SB/READMEtemplate/README.md

 -----

-This prohect is a template that serves and a basic structure for good README files
+This project is a template that serves and a basic structure for good README files

 -----